sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

-### 1.16 Check DPU status and pcie Link after restart pmon
+### 1.16 Check DPU status and pcie Link after restart pmon on Switch

 #### Steps
  * Use `docker ps` to check the status of all the dockers.